David G. Greenfield: New York City Council

 Greenfield was considered a political moderate in a liberal New York City Council.
 Greenfield authored a law that banned the Department of Sanitation from placing hard-to-remove stickers on vehicles that were parked on the wrong-side of the street.
 He co-authored a law that requires the Department of Education to notify parents and teachers about potentially harmful polychlorinated biphenyl (PCB) in classrooms.
 Greenfield also introduced a law that would stop New York City from towing cars for unpaid parking tickets and instead boot the car.
 Greenfield's proposed legislation was adopted by the New York City Council Department of Finance as a pilot program in June 2012.
 Greenfield was also the author of the Vision Zero legislation that lowers the default speed-limit in New York City to 25 miles per hour.
 This legislation is the lynchpin of Vision Zero and is widely considered to be the key strategy behind saving lives by reducing traffic accidents in New York City.

-Greenfield voted against a year 2010 bill requiring the New York City Clerks office to post on its website and distribute at its office information on where in the world (countries, jurisdictions, and US States) same-sex gay couples are able to get married.
+Greenfield was the only city council member who voted against a September 2010 bill requiring the New York City Clerks office to post on its website and distribute at its office information on where in the world (countries, jurisdictions, and US States) same-sex gay couples are able to legally get married.

 Greenfield is a long-time advocate for increased government funding for public and non-public (including religious) schools.